williamhCode/neogurt/README.md

 ## About
 Neogurt is a fast and efficient Neovim GUI written in C++23 and WebGPU.
-It is currently supported only on macOS, support for other platforms are to be determined.
-Features
+It is currently supported on macOS.
+Features include:
-include:
 - Smooth scrolling and smooth cursor out of the box.
 - Support for managing multiple neovim sessions.
 - Easy to use commands/API.
-- Accurate font rendering and color blending.
+- Accurate font rendering and color blending, with full support for ligatures and emojis.

 Planned Features: https://github.com/williamhCode/neogurt/issues/2 \
 Known issues: https://github.com/williamhCode/neogurt/issues/3